 With a war going on 2 poor men try to profit from it, and when they find 2 people hiding in a fortress (a man and a woman) they have no idea they are secretly a princess and a general in disguise.

 They agree to help them for gold and it’s rather funny to see the princess and general pretending to be normal people.

 The general has some great battle scenes.

-This is a sequel to the previously mentioned Yojimbo and is very humorous for a samurai movie and a hell of a lot of action.
+This is a sequel to the previously mentioned Yojimbo and is very humorous for a samurai movie and there is a hell of a lot of action.

-Again in a smilier mean to many samurai movies it follows a lone samurai who ends up teaching wannabe samurai who want to confront their corrupt lords.
+Again in a similar way to many samurai movies it follows a lone samurai who ends up teaching a wannabe samurai who wants to confront their corrupt lords.

 Want a funny samurai movie?
 This is the one to watch.

-This ones set in the 18th century where the local lords command a father to give his wife and son (who is the heir to the family) to them.
+This one is set in the 18th century where the local lords command a father to give his wife and son (who is the heir to the family) to them.

 The wife and son don’t obey and launch a rebellion against the rulers.

-Great as a connection story of a family in love that fight an unjust system.
+Great as a connection story of a family in love that fights an unjust system.
 You really root for this family.